 Infant Safe Sleep: Safe Sleep for your Baby

-The work we do is grounded in the Strengthening Families framework, which is coordinated by the Center for the Study of Social Policy (CSSP) and supported by national partner organizations such as:
+The Strengthening Families framework is coordinated by the Center for the Study of Social Policy (CSSP) and supported by national partner organizations such as:

-• Social Connections: Host a potluck or cultural celebration.
+- Social Connections: Host a potluck or celebration.

-• Social and Emotional Development: Establish a daily routine so your child knows what to expect.
+- Social and Emotional Development: Create a daily routine so your child knows what to expect.

 If you are interested in opportunities or would like to partner with Strengthening Families Washington, please email strengtheningfamilies@dcyf.wa.gov.